EliotGann/Eliots-NIKA/README.md

 Suggested Installation Method:

 1.)
 Clone this repository to your local machine.
-(I strongly suggest to downlowd github desktop, which makes this incredibly easy, unless you are a github expert already.
+(I strongly suggest to download github desktop, which makes this incredibly easy, unless you are a github expert already.
 Just paste the repository address in and hit clone)

 2.)
 Find out where the repository is stored on your local computer